Updated 16 February 2026 for the 2026 season

 - How are Q1 and Q2 determined?

-- How doe the sprint race affect things?
+- How does the sprint race affect things?

 - What is the role of Free Practice in bringing us the starting grid?

-This stands for Qualifying 1 and Qualifying 2, referred to in the rule book as qualifying practice 1 and 2.
+This stands for Qualifying 1 (Q1) and Qualifying 2 (Q2), referred to in the rule book as qualifying practice 1 and 2.

-Both are 15-minute sessions held on the Saturday afternoon and determine the final starting grid.
+Both are 15-minute sessions held on the Saturday morning and they determine the final starting grid.

 For those new to MotoGP you will notice if you tune in for Qualifying the field of riders is already divided into two groups with positions on the grid.